CumulusNetworks/docs/content/cumulus-netq-48/NVLink4/NVLink4-Inventory.md

 ---

-This section describes how to view device statistics and data for NVLink4 switches and GPUs.
+This section describes how to view device statistics and data for NVLink4 switches and GPUs. <!--L1 and L2 switches-->

 Add inventory cards to your workbench to:
  - View the distribution of software and hardware components.